niwei822/Neverforget/README.md

 ![Delete entry](/Neverforget/sc/deleteentry.gif)

-By choosing the store name from the drop-down list, users can view the store's return policy on creating a new entry or entry detail page.
+By choosing the store name from the drop-down list, UIApplication calls the open method with a store's return policy URL.
+The user can then view the return policy on creating a new entry or entry detail page.

 ![Return Policy](/Neverforget/sc/checkreturnpolicy.gif)